 Further appeal fees or deposits as foreseen in the ICA rules do not apply.

-The Driver may agree to forego an Appeal Committee meeting and for the appeal to be handled through telephone, E-mail and fax, if possible, in order to minimize the cost for the appeal.
+The Driver may agree to forego an Appeal Committee meeting and for the appeal to be handled through telecommunication channels, in order to minimize the cost of the appeal.

 406 - PENALTIES